Uganda Cut Off from South Sudan and West Africa: Karuma Bridge Closure

 Karuma Bridge

-For travelers and business owners with ties to West Africa, the Karuma Bridge stands as an indispensable lifeline, just as the Kampala-Jinja highway for those who frequent the beloved capital.
+For travellers and business owners with ties to West Africa, the Karuma Bridge stands as an indispensable lifeline, just as the Kampala-Jinja highway is for those who frequent the beloved capital.
 Thus, it came as a shock to learn that the Karuma Bridge, connecting Northern Uganda, West Nile, and South Sudan to the rest of the country, is closed to all traffic for a whopping three months starting Monday, September 23, 2024.
 This unexpected closure leaves many wondering about the impact on trade and travel in the coming months.

-The repair works were contracted by China Railway Seventh Group to commence in July and the National Enterprise Corporation (NEC) focusing on demolishing and replacing the bridge’s entire concrete deck.
+The repair works were contracted by China Railway Seventh Group to commence in July, and the National Enterprise Corporation (NEC) is focusing on demolishing and replacing the bridge’s entire concrete deck.
 In addition to this, new safety features like stronger guard rails and improved night lighting will be introduced, ensuring long-term durability and enhancing road safety for all who use the bridge.

-It should come as no surprise that the flow of goods is expected to be affected, especially for traders in Nothern Uganda and West Nile.
-Essential supplies such as food are likely to face delays due to the detours, impacting both local markets and exports to the neighboring South Sudan.
+It should come as no surprise that the flow of goods is expected to be affected, especially for traders in Northern Uganda and West Nile.
+Essential supplies such as food are likely to face delays due to the detours, impacting both local markets and exports to the neighbouring South Sudan.
 The added travel burden for commercial trucks is also expected to drive up the prices of goods in these regions.

 To mitigate these challenges, several measures have been put in place, with one of the most significant interventions being the deployment of an additional ferry at Masindi Port.
-This ferry will provide a viable alternative route for vehicles traveling between Kampala, Gulu, and West Nile, and is expected to handle the increased traffic load resulting from the closure.
+This ferry will provide a viable alternative route for vehicles travelling between Kampala, Gulu, and West Nile, and is expected to handle the increased traffic load resulting from the closure.

 Authorities have also urged motorists to use other established detours, including the Rwenkunye-Apac route and the Iganga-Nakalama-Tirinyi-Pallisa-Soroti-Lira road, depending on their destination.
 Despite these measures, the alternative routes are significantly longer, and the increased congestion poses additional challenges for drivers.